scala/docs.scala-lang/overviews/quasiquotes/intro.md

 ## Interpolators {:#interpolators}

-Scala is the language with rich syntax that differs greatly depending on the syntactical context:
+Scala is a language with rich syntax that differs greatly depending on the syntactical context:

     scala> val x = q"""
              val x: List[Int] = List(1, 2) match {